okantam/michaelokanta/index.md

 <section class="intro">
   <h2>About Me</h2>
   <p>
-    ### About Me
-    I’m a **statistician and data analyst** with an MSc in Statistics (Miami University) and First Class Honours in Mathematics.
-I help organizations leverage data to **drive smarter decisions** in finance, public health, academia, and other sectors.
-Passionate about **people‑centric analytics**, I translate numbers into narratives that create impact.
+    I’m a statistician and data analyst with an MSc in Statistics (Miami University) and First Class Honours in Mathematics.
+I help organizations leverage data to drive smarter decisions in finance, public health, academia, and other sectors.
+Passionate about people‑centric analytics, I translate numbers into narratives that create impact.
   </p>
 </section>